Llandinam: St Llonio's Church

-St Llonio's Church is located immediately north of the village centre, on a spur jutting into the Severn Valley, and within a fortified promontory fort, the defensive bank forming, until recently, the northern boundary of the church.
+St Llonio's Church is located north of the village, on a spur of land jutting into the Severn Valley, and within a fortified promontory fort.
 It was originally the mother church of those at Llanidloes and Llanwnnog, serving a monastery until the late 13th century.
-It is claimed that the church dates back to AD 520.
-It was initially a clas structure, with its western tower containing a pyramidal slate roof over a timber belfry, dating from the 13th century.
+The church is thought to date from around AD 520.
+It was initially a clas structure.
+Its tower has a pyramidal slate roof over a timber belfry, dating from the 13th century.
 It is recorded as Ecclesia de Landinam in the Norwich Taxation of 1254 with a value of £1 6s 8d.
-The majority of the church was rebuilt in the 19th century, coinciding with the restoration by George Edmund Street.
+The majority of the church was rebuilt in the 19th century, a restoration undertaken by George Edmund Street.
 The church still retains some original features, however, most notably the northern wall of the chancel.

-The church has a wooden reredos, two old tomb recesses in the sanctuary, a damaged perpendicular font and a number of 17th-century carved choir stalls.
-The square western tower probably dates from the 13th century with its timber belfry designed in Marches style.
-Rebuilding culminated in 1864-65 and left only the north wall of the chancel remaining from the previous design.
-During the restoration, new windows in square headed frames were inserted throughout the church and all the windows were replaced in neo-Gothic style.
-In the centre of the burial ground, to the south-west of the church, is an ancient yew tree claimed to be around 800 years old.
-South-west of the yew is a large oak tree.
-There is another large yew to the north-west of the churchyard several Irish yews on the west side.
+During the restoration, new windows were installed in a neo-Gothic style.
+The churchyard contains a number of old trees, principally oaks and yews, including one of the latter which is claimed to be around 800 years old.
 The churchyard contains the war graves of three Royal Welsh Fusiliers soldiers of World War I.

-The church, which is a Grade II listed building lies in the Church in Wales parish of Bro Arwystli.
-It has its own Facebook page, which features photographs of some of its unique architectural features.
+The church, which is a Grade II listed building, is in the Church in Wales parish of Bro Arwystli.